 How Did I choose this Photo?

-I chose this photo because it was one of those rare occasions when several fortuitous elements came together meaning I was able to capture what I consider to be an image with energy.
+I chose this photo because it was one of those rare occasions when several fortuitous elements came together meaning I was able to capture what I consider to be an image with energy and great light.

 In many areas of photography the photographer will start with something inherently interesting, colourful or beautiful, such as in fashion, advertising or music photography.
 As a London event photographer, I shoot in a variety of situations and locations, many of them in business.
 These situations tend be designed around functionality rather than aesthetics.
 As a result, I believe I often have to work that little bit harder to get a shot that will be interesting or possibly, dare I say it, exciting to the viewer.
 This is great for me, as a photographer, as the satisfaction from creating a great image from a difficult situation is, to my mind more satisfying than capturing something that is there ready to be photographed.

 To get shots with energy, I’m looking for a variety of things.
 However, the first thing I look for above anything else is the light.
 The background, the framing, all the technical elements in most situations will be secondary.
 Top of my mind is what light I have and where it is coming from.
 This in my opinion is what separates great photographers from average ones.

 Soft, Natural Light